prateekkalra/prism-algolia/README.md

 ### Example Queries

-**File-Specific Questions**:
+**Personal File Questions**:
 ```
-"What are the key points in my uploaded presentation?"
+"What are the key points in my presentation?"
-"Summarize the data trends in my CSV file"
+"Summarize the data trends in my personal spreadsheet"
-"What does the contract document say about payment terms?"
+"What did I write about project goals in my notes?"
+"Find the main themes in my uploaded research papers"
 ```

-**Cross-File Analysis**:
+**Cross-Content Analysis**:
 ```
-"Compare the sales data across all my uploaded reports"
+"Compare the ideas across all my uploaded documents"
-"Find mentions of 'risk' in any of my documents"
+"Find mentions of 'productivity' in any of my files"
-"What insights can you draw from all my uploaded files?"
+"What insights can you draw from all my personal content?"
+"How do my meeting notes relate to my project files?"
 ```

 ## 🔍 Algolia MCP Integration Details

-### Why Algolia MCP is the Hero Tool
+### Why Algolia MCP Powers Your Personal Knowledge

-Prism is designed around Algolia's powerful search capabilities:
+Prism is built around Algolia's powerful search capabilities for your personal content:

-1. **Universal Data Storage**: All file analyses are stored in a structured Algolia index
+1. **Personal Knowledge Storage**: All your file analyses are stored in your own structured Algolia index
-2. **Fast Search**: Sub-second search across all your uploaded content
+2. **Instant Search**: Sub-second search across all your personal content
-3. **Contextual Retrieval**: AI queries automatically pull relevant data
+3. **Contextual Retrieval**: AI queries automatically find relevant information from your files
-4. **Scalable**: Handle thousands of files with consistent performance
+4. **Grows With You**: Handle thousands of personal files with consistent performance

 ### Data Structure